A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Conclusions

 This paper introduced a \acrfull{loads} algorithm for the nonlinear transformation of sets.
 The algorithm is built on a \acrfull{nli} that exploits \acrfull{da} and polynomial bounding techniques to estimate the nonlinear nature of a problem.
 More specifically, starting from a generic nonlinear transformation and uncertainty set described with a second-order Taylor expansion, \acrshort{da} provides the first-order Taylor expansion of the terms of the Jacobian matrix of the transformation.
 By exploiting polynomial bounding techniques, the upper and lower bounds of each term can be rigorously computed, and they can be used to build an estimate of the nonlinearity of the transformation.
 The proposed formulation removes the need for sampling, thus helping the user investigate the uncertainty set and avoiding the risk of inaccurate estimates.
 The described index is then embedded into an algorithm that accurately maps an uncertainty set through a nonlinear transformation by progressively splitting and approximating it as a manifold of second-order Taylor expansions.

 The first part of the paper describes the algorithm, including its tailoring to the case of orbital uncertainty propagation.
 The \acrshort{loads} algorithm is coupled with a merging technique that minimizes the number of propagated sets according to the current level of nonlinearities.
-A coupling of the \acrshort{loads} algorithm with a \acrfull{gmm} representation of the \acrshort{pdf} is then proposed as a valuable tool to obtain an analytical description of the propagated state \acrshort{pdf}.
-In the second part of the paper the performance of \acrshort{nli}, \acrshort{loads} and \acrshort{loads}-GMM algorithms is then demonstrated in the context of orbit uncertainty propagation.
+A coupling of the \acrshort{loads} algorithm with a \acrfull{gmm} approximation of the \acrshort{pdf} is then proposed as a valuable tool to obtain an analytical description of the propagated state \acrshort{pdf}.
+In the second part of the paper the performance of \acrshort{nli}, \acrshort{loads} and \acrshort{loads}-GMM algorithms is demonstrated in the context of orbit uncertainty propagation.
 The analyses include an extensive investigation of the role of the control parameters on the accuracy and efficiency of the \acrshort{loads} algorithm.
-The \acrshort{loads} algorithm is an effective approach for the nonlinear propagation of uncertainty with an accuracy and computational load that can be controlled by tuning the nonlinearity threshold and the uncertainty domain size.
-The availability of local low-order maps represents one of the strongest points of the approach, as they can be used to map statistics with techniques that would be inaccurate on the whole uncertainty set.
-The coupling of the \acrshort{loads} algorithm with Gaussian mixture models represents a natural extension of the approach.
-The \acrshort{loads} algorithm offers a tool to decide the required Gaussian components automatically and provides an automatic way of recombining Gaussian kernels whenever possible.The results show that the method has competitive performance with respect to concurrent algorithms available in literature, both in accuracy and required computational time.
+The \acrshort{loads} algorithm is an effective approach for the nonlinear propagation of uncertainty with an accuracy and computational load that can be controlled by tuning the nonlinearity threshold and the size of the uncertainty domain.
+The availability of local low-order maps represents one of the strongest points of this approach, as they can be used to map the statistics with techniques that would be inaccurate on the whole uncertainty set.
+The coupling of the \acrshort{loads} algorithm with \acrshortpl{gmm} represents a natural extension of the approach.
+The \acrshort{loads} algorithms provides in fact the tools to adaptively increase the number of Gaussian kernels online and recombine them whenever possible.
+The results show that this method has appealing performance, both in accuracy and required computational time.

-Future work will be dedicated to the application of the developed techniques to the propagation of large uncertainty sets resulting from short-arc initial orbit determination, and the combination with coordinates sets that limit the nonlinearity in orbital dynamics.
+Future work will be dedicated to the application of the developed \acrshort{loads}-GMM method to the propagation of large uncertainty sets resulting from short-arc initial orbit determination, and the combination with coordinates sets that limit the nonlinearity in orbital dynamics.